You’ve just found out you’re pregnant! Now what? Public or private? Obstetrician or GP? Birthing centre or home birth?

 During labour and birth, medical services, including obstetric, neonatal, and anaesthetic care, are available if needed, sometimes from a separate site.
 Most centres are within hospitals so more intensive medical care is available should an emergency arise.
-Details of facilities are included in our maternity hospitals & midwife managed birthing centres listings.

 Community midwifery programs